Editorial policy

 Author fees and funding

-Submission, peer-review process, editing and publication of articles in Mineralogy are free of charge for all authors.
+Submission, peer-review process, editing and publication of papers in Mineralogy are free of charge for all authors.
 Publishing of Mineralogy is supported by the publisher’s funds.
 No rewards are envisaged for the authors.

 Data retention and archiving policy

-Authors can store their articles published in Mineralogy on personal web-sites or publish them in any suitable databases indicating the title and the issue of Mineralogy, where the article was initially published.
-The authors are encouraged to use the publisher’s PDF version of the article or provide a link from the deposited version to the URL/DOI of the published article on the official website of Mineralogy.
+Information about all papers published in Mineralogy including their PDF versions and full issues of the Journal can be found on its official websites at https://journal.mineralogy.ru, Scientific Electronic Library (eLibrary.ru) at https://www.elibrary.ru/title_about_new.asp?id=54749 and Scientific Open Access Library CyberLeninka at https://cyberleninka.ru/search?q=2313-545X&page=1.
+According to the Federal Law № 2124-1 of December 27, 1991 (in the version of 14.07.2022) “About Mass Media”, the mandatory copies of new issues of Mineralogy are downloaded within seven days after the publication to web-sites of The Information Telegraph Agency of Russia (ITAR-TASS) at https://online.bookchamber.ru/ and The Russian State Library at https://oek.rsl.ru/.
+Authors can store their papers published in Mineralogy on personal web-sites or publish them in any suitable databases indicating the title and the issue of Mineralogy, where the paper was initially published.
+Authors are encouraged to use the publisher’s PDF version of the paper or provide a link from the deposited version to the URL/DOI of the published paper on the official website of Mineralogy.

 Privacy policy